wy1iu/sphereface/README.md

 2. **Lambda** and **Note for training (When the loss becomes 87)**
 	- Please refer to our previous [note and explanation](https://github.com/wy1iu/LargeMargin_Softmax_Loss#notes-for-training).

+3. **According to recent advances, using feature normalization with a tunable scaling parameter $s$ can significantly improve the performance of SphereFace on MegaFace challenge**
+        - This is supported by the experiments done by [CosFace](https://arxiv.org/abs/1801.09414).
+Similar idea also appears in [additive margin softmax](https://arxiv.org/abs/1801.05599).

 ### Third-party re-implementation